+- Kiddush: Like yesterday. - In Birchas Hamazon we add Yaale Veyovo (If one forgot see yesterday) and Horachamon for Yom Tov. - Mincha is of Sholosh Regolim (Yom Tov) like yesterday.

+Farbrengen:

-- Kiddush: Like yesterday. - In Birchas Hamazon we add Yaale Veyovo (If one forgot see yesterday) and Horachamon for Yom Tov. - Mincha is of Sholosh Regolim (Yom Tov) like yesterday. - Farbrengen: - We wash for this Farbrengen. - The Rebbe would start the Farbrengen before the Shkia (sunset).
-The Rebbe would wash for Hamotzie, eat Challah, (instruct the Gabbai to announce that whoever did not yet wash can/should go now and wash), say Lechayim and many Sichos (a Maamor), and continue through the night. - Chitas: During the Sichos the Rebbe would also remind everyone about Chita"s מת"ת and its connection to Shavuos: Chumash Moshe Rabeinu; Tehillim Dovid Hamelech; Tanya the Baal Shem Tov. - Rambam: The Rebbe encourages regarding the learning of the Rambam. - Kinus Torah: A special Sicha was devoted to the "Kinus Torah" that would take place the day after Yom Tov. - Mivtzoim: The Rebbe would remind everyone about Mivtzoim. - At the conclusion of the Farbrengen the Rebbe would recite Birchas Hamazon, Daven Maariv, recite Havdalah and distribute Kos shel Brocho.
-Sometimes it would last until 3 or 4 AM! - This Seuda is a "Simcha shel Mitzva" just like when a child goes into Cheder we celebrate with a Seudas Mitzvah, so too, Klal Yisroel started going to Cheder on Shavuos.... - Niggunim: Lately, it is customary during the Farbrengen to say a Ma'amer Chassidus and to sing the Niggunim from all the Rabbeim and Reb Levi Yitzchok, and the Rebbes Nigunin.
-Here is a list of The Rebbe's Niggunim: 1. במאה לך נפשי (the slow one).
-2. והיא שעמדה (The one that we sing on Yom Kippur in Davening).
-6. במאה הוא אלקינו .3. לך נפשי.. עך טי דורין מארקא (The slow one).
-12. האדרת והאמונה .13. האדרת והאמונה .14. בהאדרת והאמונה .14. באנים ווא עמיך (The slow one).
+The Rebbe would start the Farbrengen before the Shkia (sunset).
+The Rebbe would wash for Hamotzie, eat Challah, (instruct the Gabbai to announce that whoever did not yet wash can/should go now and wash), say Lechayim and say many Sichos (a Maamor), and continue through the night.
+At the conclusion of the Farbrengen the Rebbe would recite Birchas Hamazon, Daven Maariv, recite Havdalah and distribute Kos shel Brocho.
+Sometimes it would last until 3 or 4 AM!

+The Rebbe would mention:

+1. Chitas: During the Sichos the Rebbe would also remind everyone about Chita''s - החיית and its connection to Shavuos: Chumash - Moshe Rabeinu; Tehillim - Dovid Hamelech; Tanya - the Baal Shem Tov.

-Page 5 of 7
+Page 5 of 8